 Hôtel-Dieu des Hospices Civils de Beaune

-Printed materials design & production
+Editorial design & print production

 Client: Hospices Civils de Beaune

-Printer: Imprimeur Simon
+Printer: Imprimeur Simon, Besançon

-The Hôtel-Dieu was founded in 1443 as a hospital in Beaune, capital of Burgundy wine production.
+The Hôtel-Dieu was founded in1443 as a hospital in Beaune, capital of Burgundy wine production.
 A charitable institution dedicated to caring for the sick, it remained in operation until 1971.
 Services for patients are now provided in modern hospital buildings.

 Today it is a historical monument, a symbol of medical history that attracts over 400 000 visitors every year.